Skip to main content

 LiquiSonic® rolling oil measurement system

-The LiquiSonic® system continuously measures the sound velocity in your rolling emulsion and precisely determines the oil concentration - independent of color, turbidity, or temperature.
+The LiquiSonic® system continuously measures the sound velocity in your rolling emulsion and precisely determines the oil concentration - regardless of color, turbidity, or temperature.

 Measurement accuracy ±0.05 wt%